 From the CEO’s Desk

-In a few days, we are about to amazing year, yet another year when Social Media continues to play and increasingly important role in Modern Day World.
+In a few days, we are about to end an amazing year, yet another year when Social Media continues to play an increasingly important role in Modern Day World.

 It is often alleged that Social media tends to drain joy, by fueling anxieties about the “better” lives that others seem to be leading online and by snatching time we should be spending interacting with others in the real world.